tokyoking/ctf/heap/otherbins/JUSTCTF22/pwn_notes/README.md

 All good.

 ```
-8 - Malloc to start reading into the address __free_hook points to and overwrite it with "system"
+8 - Malloc to start reading into the address that __free_hook points to and overwrite it with "system"
 ```

 ![freessyt](https://github.com/user-attachments/assets/1e712020-c651-456a-a623-9c0323b5eb3d)